cloudflare/workers-docs/content/reference/runtime/apis/fetch.md

 * `minify`: (e.g. `false`)
 * `mirage`: (e.g. `false`)
 * `resolveOverride`: Redirects the request to an alternate origin server.
 You can use this, for example, to implement load balancing across several origins.(e.g.`us-east.example.com`)
-  * *Note - For security reasons, resolveOverride the hostname must be an orange-cloud host within your own zone.
+  * *Note - For security reasons, the hostname set in `resolveOverride` must be proxied on the same Cloudflare zone of the incoming request.
 Otherwise, the setting is ignored.
-CNAME hosts are allowed, so to resolve to a host under a different domain first declare a CNAME record within your own zone’s DNS mapping to the external hostname, then set resolveOverride to point to that CNAME record.*
+CNAME hosts are allowed, so to resolve to a host under a different domain or a DNS only domain first declare a CNAME record within your own zone’s DNS mapping to the external hostname, set proxy on Cloudflare, then set resolveOverride to point to that CNAME record.*